 Creamy, flavorful, and so nutritious, this roasted beet hummus is the perfect dip for some veggies, pita, crackers, or whatever!
 It’s gluten free, vegan, and a perfect (and pretty) way to sneak some veggies into your diet!

-Here I am sharing a post about beet hummus when I don’t even like beets!!
+Here I am sharing a post about beet hummus when beets aren’t my favorite food!
 But here’s the thing, this hummus doesn’t have a strong beet flavor, but it does have a gorgeous pink beet color and how can you resist that?!

 This beet hummus recipe is delicious with carrot sticks, cucumber, bell peppers, pita bread, or with a falafel wrap.
+I even like to put a dollop of my vegan pesto on top, the flavors surprinslgy pair SO well together.
 Bring this to school or work in a sandwich and you’ll be the coolest person around!

-- Tahini: Tahini (sesame seed paste) helps make the hummus creamy and add more flavor.
+- Tahini: Tahini, also known as sesame seed paste, helps make the hummus creamy and add more flavor.
+Cashew butter or sunflower seed butter also work well as a tahini replacement in hummus.

 - Garlic: I just love garlic and don’t think hummus can be made without it!